ls0/Collect_Work_Clean/CodeBook.md

 * features.txt (561 motion vector features for both test and training sets)

 ####Other informational files that were used:
-* README.txt and features_info.txt, which are the source of information in this code book (2).
+* README.txt and features_info.txt, which are the source of information in this code book [2].

 ###References:
 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
-Dec 2012
+Dec 2012.
 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.

-###Data source, including text file describing raw datasets:
+###Data source, including text files describing raw datasets:
 [2] <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>
 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012